The Leadership Circle Asia Pacific presents

 8.30am - 12.30pm

 As part of The Summit Asia Pacific in 2018, The Leadership Circle Asia Pacific is hosting Michael Bungay Stanier in Sydney to facilitate his globally recognised workshop, The Coaching Habit.
-We invite coaches, consultants, managers, leaders and those interested in developing key coaching skills to attend.
-Places are limited and we encourage you to register as soon as registrations open.
+We invite coaches, consultants, managers, leaders and those interested in developing key coaching skills to attend, places are limited.

 Coaching That Sticks